 One last thing to remember, plastic face shields that cover your entire face are not acceptable as protection on airlines or with Uber.

-We’re all hoping that a coronavirus vaccine is on the way and we’ll soon be able to put our masks in a drawer and start planning our new adventures for 2021!!
+We’re all hoping that soon we can all get vaccinated and we’ll be able to put our masks in a drawer and start planning our new adventures for 2021!!
 Stay safe, friends! 🙂